The NOPSI Hotel Announces Grand Reopening of Iconic Rooftop, Above the Grid, with Exciting Relaunch Party

 Relaunch Party Highlights

-Join us for our relaunch extravaganza that promises to be an unforgettable event.
+Join us for an exclusive launch extravaganza that promises to be an unforgettable event.
 The relaunch party will feature:

-• Bites by Executive Chef Louis Brown: Savor the culinary creations of our new Executive Chef, who will be debuting a selection of delectable bites that highlight his innovative approach to traditional New Orleans cuisine.
+• Bites by Executive Chef Louis Brown: Enjoy the culinary creations of our new Executive Chef, Louis Brown.
+Savor his innovative takes on New Orleans cuisine, featuring Mini Crab Cakes with Creole Aioli, Brie and Raspberry En Croute, Philly Cheesecake Rolls, and Andouille Sausage En Croute.

-• Live Entertainment: Enjoy live music that sets the perfect backdrop for mingling and merrymaking.
+• Live Entertainment: Enjoy live music by local DJ Char, creating the perfect backdrop for mingling and merrymaking.

-• Photo Opportunities: Capture the moment with stunning city views and curated photo spots.

 Event Details